 You can create bounding boxes for other parts without closing the dialog box: Select a different part, parts, or assemblies in the document pane or Model Tree.
-Then click buttons for the types of bounding boxes you want to create.
+Then click buttons for the types of bounding boxes you want to a support of the property of tcreate.